conery/tidegates/docs/developer.md

 This section has details on each class and top level function in the application.

 The source code is in a folder named `src`.
 The top level application is in `main.py`.
-A module named `tidegates` has submodules for the main parts of the GUI.
+A directory named `tidegates` has modules for the main parts of the GUI.

 ```
 src